GIM Framework · Plain-Language Methodology for Pastors

 By design

 The community-level GIM composite and the church-level Ministry Pulse are kept separate.
-The GIM score describes the neighborhood.
-The Ministry Pulse describes what the church is doing in it.
 Comparing them — not blending them — is where the most useful pastoral insight lives.

 03 · Eight Community Domains